The PARC Food Philosophy: Retirement Living Done Deliciously

 Whether they’re whipping up inspired seasonal menus or special à la carte offerings for occasions like Easter or Thanksgiving, our chefs put passion, talent and artistry into every creation.

-PARC has a lot in common with high-end restaurants, says MacLean.
-“You have a high calibre of food, creativity and service.
-We attract really great cooks and servers here.”
+PARC has a lot in common with high-end restaurants, “You have a high calibre of food, creativity and service.
+We attract really great cooks and servers here,” says their Executive Chef.
 But there’s a key difference, too: close bonds are formed through daily contact with residents.
 At PARC, we see familiar residents all the time, so we get to build relationships, and it’s a lot more rewarding,” he says.

 Menu planning looks a little different at PARC, because of those close relationships.
-“I base our menu seasonally, considering what my suppliers are offering and what’s fresh – but it’s also about what residents like and what they want to be eating,” says MacLean.
+“I base our menu seasonally, considering what my suppliers are offering and what’s fresh – but it’s also about what residents like and what they want to be eating”.

 Meals are customized to seniors’ unique nutritional needs, too, with a healthy balance of nutrients.
 “It’s up to our chefs to make sure that residents are getting the right amount of protein and vegetables.
 We can tailor portion sizes, provide vegetarian or other food options to meet the needs of our residents.”